• Skip to primary navigation

 What are decentralized clinical trials?

-Decentralized clinical trials are defined as clinical studies with a focus on patient-centricity supported by mobile or digital health technologies to collect patient-reported data and outcomes.
-They can take place fully remote or hybrid, meaning patients must visit the research facility at least once.
+Decentralized clinical trials are defined as clinical studies with a focus on patient-centricity where some or all of a clinical study’s activities happen at locations other than a traditional clinical trial site and are often supported by mobile or digital health technologies to collect patient-reported data and outcomes.

 There are three clinical trial types, traditional, decentralized, and hybrid.
 Hybrid or Virtual Dermatology Clinical Trials Meet Patients where they are.

-Fully Centralized (traditional)
+Fully centralized clinical trials (traditional)

-• All clinical study procedures are conducted at the research site
+- All clinical study procedures are conducted at the research site

-Hybrid (mixed)
+Hybrid clinical trials (mixed)

-• Initial registration and complex procedures are conducted at the research site
+- Initial registration and complex procedures are conducted at the research site

-• Simple procedures that require in-person visits are conducted at an alternative or mobile site, while simple procedures take place remotely
+- Simple procedures that require in-person visits are conducted at an alternative or mobile site, while simple procedures take place remotely

-Fully Decentralized (virtual)
+Fully decentralized clinical trials (virtual)

-• All trial procedures take place virtually
+- All trial procedures take place virtually

 Remote clinical trials in dermatology can reduce the time and resources utilized, promote patient recruitment and engagement, decrease patient attrition, and increase patient diversity1.